 For brands where we have established long-term relationships, we typically do not pay any deposit on the products we purchase.
-For other brands, however, we generally pay a deposit ranging from 10% to 15% of the total price for each purchase order.
+For other brands, however, we generally pay a deposit ranging from 10% to 30% of the total price for each purchase order.

 We generally have the right to return unsold items within a period after the end of a sales event.
 We typically pay for the purchase order in installments with the last installment paid upon full settlement of the unsold items or returned products we receive from customers.
-For some products, such as certain sporting goods, which we do not have the right to return the unsold products to the brand partners, we have been able to utilize our strong marketing expertise regarding customer preferences to achieve quick inventory turnover.
+We typically do not have the right to return the unsold products to the brand partners of certain types of products, such as certain sporting goods and cosmetic beauty products.
+For these products, we have been able to utilize our strong marketing expertise regarding customer preferences to achieve quick inventory turnover.